Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Free probability calculations of C-NFC

 where $\Kn = XW\tran \diag{a}^2 WX\tran$.

-We assume three properties hold in the finite dimensional case we consider, that will hold asymptotically in the infinite dimensional limit. \begin{assumption}[Self-averaging] We assume that computing the average of the NFA quantities across initializations is equal to the quantities themselves in the high-dimensional limit. \end{assumption} \begin{assumption}[Asymptotic freeness] We assume that the collections $\{X, Y\}$ and $\{W, a\}$ are asymptotically free with respect to the operator $\Exp{}{\tr(\cdot)}$, where $\tr[M] = \frac{1}{n}\sum_{i=1}^{n}M_{ii}$. \end{assumption} \begin{assumption}[Commutativity of expectation] We will also make the approximation that the expectation commutes with ratio and square root.
+We assume two properties hold in the finite dimensional case we consider, that will hold asymptotically in the infinite dimensional limit. \begin{assumption}[Self-averaging] We assume that computing the average of the NFC quantities across initializations is equal to the quantities themselves in the high-dimensional limit. \end{assumption} \begin{assumption}[Asymptotic freeness] We assume that the collections $\{X, Y\}$ and $\{W, a\}$ are asymptotically free with respect to the operator $\Exp{}{\tr(\cdot)}$, where $\tr[M] = \frac{1}{n}\sum_{i=1}^{n}M_{ii}$. \end{assumption}